York Disability Week 2021 – Promoting and equal, inclusive and accessible York

 The International Day for People with Disabilities 3rd December

 Since the autumn of 2016, we have worked with a range of disability organisations, individuals and their allies in the city to develop awareness of Disability History Month (November to December) and the UN International Day for People with Disabilities (3rd December).
 The initiative has really gathered pace.
 UK Disability History Month (UKDHM) is an annual event, running since 2010, that works to create a platform for focus on the history of disabled peoples struggle for equality and human rights.
 International Day of Disabled People is a day observed by the United Nations.
 This started in 1992, by United Nations General Assembly resolution (47/3).
 Its aim is to promote an understanding of disability issues and mobilise support for the dignity, rights and well-being of disabled people.
 It also seeks to increase awareness of gains to be derived from the integration of disabled people in every aspect of political, social, economic and cultural life.

-The 2020 programme has received financial support from the Joseph Rowntree Foundation and City of York Council.
+The 2021 programme will receive financial support from the Joseph Rowntree Foundation and City of York Council.